 Talk about web stacks today and LAMP & MEAN are what that pop up instantly.
 Both of them follow two separate technologies for backend languages, server environments and databases and both carry their own sets of pros & cons.
 In simple words, “stack” implies technologies which stack over one another with the common mission to build up a web server environment.

-Now, web development companies are often confused on which one to go for.
-Should they be loyal to the good old LAMP or is it the MEAN that they have to adopt now.
-Well, the answer lies in a neat analysis of both the pros and the cons of both the stacks so that it’s easier for you to choose the one most compatible with your nature and principle of work.
-You have to have a fair idea on the forte of each of these stacks, the projects they are best suitable for and so on.
+Now, web development companies are often confused about which one to go for.
+Should they be loyal to the good old LAMP or is it the MEAN that they have to adopt now?
+Well, the answer lies in a neat analysis of both the pros and the cons of both stacks so that it’s easier for you to choose the one most compatible with your nature and principle of work.
+You have to have a fair idea of the forte of each of these stacks, the projects they are best suitable for and so on.

 Much to your convenience, the post below is all about the pros & cons of these two massively popular web stacks.